Sabharisriram/GUI_calculator/README.md

 ## License

+- `LICENSE`: Contains the MIT License details for the project.
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for complete details.

 ## Acknowledgments